Ab Exercises: Crush your core

 Heel touchers, tuck crunches, leg holds, wide mountain climbers, pushups with tuck-in, tic-tocs

-Here is a great move that starts out in the crunch position with your feet about a foot away from your butt, raise your upper back/shoulders blades off the ground and it up the entire time.
+Here is a great move that starts out in the crunch position with your feet about a foot away from your butt, raises your upper back/shoulders blades off the ground, and it up the entire time.
 Work back and forth by bending at your sides (your abs will be contracted the entire time) touching the outside of each heel.
 This is definitely a fun one!

 Wide Mountain Climbers:

 Some of you may already be doing mountain climbers and if you do…you know that they suck…but in an incredibly effective way!
 With your body weight on your hands and feet, get to a rhythm of bringing each knee up towards your chest.
 You want to do this at a fast pace and get into a good heart-pounding rhythm.
 Here’s the twist; bring your feet out wider than your shoulders to add some variation to the exercise!

 Here’s a variation of a plank that also helps us build upper body strength.
 Perform a normal pushup (keep your body flat and hands about shoulder-width apart).
 After the pushup bring each knee (one at a time) up towards your chest in a slow, controlled fashion.
 During this tuck-in, you will be holding a plank in the pushup position.
 This move is great for strengthening both the core and the upper body!

 This is a killer exercise that I learned from Trainer Ashley Swoboda at the previous gym I worked at and I’m glad I did!